USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch04_science.md

 The choices for these options and how they are selected for each of the CMAQ programs are detailed in [Chapter 7](CMAQ_OGD_ch07_programs_libraries.md).

 CMAQ uses the MCIP software to prepare the meteorological fields for CCTM.
 The ICON and BCON processors generate the initial and boundary conditions for a CCTM simulation.
 JPROC computes the photolysis rates that are used when simulating photochemical reactions in CCTM.
 Emissions for CMAQ must be prepared with a data processing system that generates emissions for direct input to CCTM.
 Brief descriptions of the various CMAQ input processors are presented in this section.
-Also described are two processors (CHEMMECH and PROCAN) not shown in [Figure 4.2](#Figure4-2).
+Also described is the CHEMMECH processor, not shown in [Figure 4.2](#Figure4-2).

 ## MCIP: Meteorology-Chemistry Interface Processor